tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 ### Sky coverage

+The fraction of sky coverage for different time baselines that TESS will have over the 2-year prime mission is listed below.

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/giprogram/tess_sky_coverage.png">
 <br/>
- Fraction of sky coverage for different time baselines that TESS will have over the 2-year prime mission.

 <!-- MOVED TO PROPOSING INVESTIGATIONS